Skip to main content

 • Mycoplasma

-The 293T and A549 lines are routinely tested for mycoplasma contamination using the protocols described by Uphoff and Drexler (PubMed: PMID 23179822).
-Lines are maintained for 15 passages before being discarded and replaced with a new vial of early passage cells.
-Approximately 2-3 weeks post-thaw, cell culture supernatant is tested for mycoplasma contamination.
+The 293T cell line was obtained from Takara, and is routinely tested for mycoplasma contamination using mycoplasma detection kits.
+The cell line is maintained for ~20 passages before being discarded and replaced with a new vial of early passage cells.
+Approximately 2 weeks post-thaw, cell culture supernatant is tested for mycoplasma contamination.
 To date, Addgene has never had a case of mycoplasma contamination.
 In the event of contamination, all of the virus produced in the line will be taken off-line and discarded.

 • Confirmation of Transfer Plasmid